3. The Area under a Curve

 [NOTE: The curve is completely ABOVE the x-axis].

-By a Δ-process, we can show that in general, the exact area under a curve y = f(x) from `x = a` to `x = b` is given by the definite integral:
+We use integration to evaluate the area we are looking for.
+We can show in general, the exact area under a curve y = f(x) from `x = a` to `x = b` is given by the definite integral:

 `"Area"=int_a^bf(x)dx`